 Step 1: Go to IRD

 Go to the IRD office.
 Yes, the Inland Revenue Division; the place that does taxes.
 The building is on the seaside side of the town-ground roundabout with a blue fence and no signs for clarity.
 Get there early.
 Or not.
-The counter officially opens at 8 am, but no one may show up until 9 am.
+The counter officially opens at 8 am, but no one will show up until 9 am.

 Step 2: Find the right counter

 Step 3: Present form

 When it’s finally your turn, present the form, tell the man at the counter that you have an overseas driver’s license and want a Solomon one.
 If you didn’t print and fill out the form beforehand, fill it out on the spot.

 Step 4: Pay the fee